top of page

 • overall impression of ability to represent the Miss America or Miss America’s Teen Organization at a high profile event.

-On Stage Conversation - 10% of total score.
+On Stage Question - 10% of total score.

 • commitment to the "service";